hlascelles/karina_personal_website/pages/goals.md

   image: bio-maths.jpg
   title: Never stop making friends
   dates: Since Apr 2018
   text: I've noticed that at a certain age people stop making new friends.
-I realised that some day I might lose my ability to strike a conversation with a stranger and grow it into a friendship.
+I realised that some day I might lose my ability to strike up a conversation with a stranger and grow it into a friendship.
 To avoid that, I decided to meet at least a couple of new people every week. <a href="https://lunchclub.com/" target="_blank">Lunchclub</a> has been a huge help.
 Apart from making new friends, this has changed my perspective on the world.
 - url: /goals/big-cities/
   image: big_cities.jpg
   title: <a href="/goals/big-cities/" target="_self">Visit world's biggest cities</a>